 詰む (tsumu) is a Japanese slang term that means “be stuck in a fix”.
 This word is often used as “詰んだ” (tsunda), the past form of “詰む” when you’ve found yourself in a hopeless situation.
 In particular, “人生詰んだ” (jinsei tsunda; my life is tsunda) is a common phrase meaning “got stuck in life”, or more simply, “f*ck my life”.

 When you feel “詰んだ” (tsunda)

 Here are some examples when you may feel “詰んだ”:

-- it has started raining and you’ve realized you forgot your umbrella
+- it has started raining and you’ve realised you forgot your umbrella

-- you’ve realized you have a hard assignment due tomorrow
+- you’ve realised you have a hard assignment due tomorrow

 - you’ve left your laptop charger at school and can’t chill at home watching Netflix/YouTube, etc.